-3.5.50 rev_orbit_period
+3.5.52 rev_orbit_period

-The time between two consecutive ascending node crossings in the spacecraft orbital path.
-QuikSCAT Level Processors determine this value using ephemeris data which are representative of the rev ascending node crossing.
+The time span between two consecutive ascending node crossings in the spacecraft orbital path.

+HDF_model: global attributes

+conceptual_type: real

-conceptual_type: real storage_type: char number_of_bytes: 80
+storage_type: char

-units: seconds minimum value: n/a
+number_of_bytes: 32

+units: sec

+minimum_value: n/a

-maximum_value: n/a scale_factor: n/a
+maximum_value: n/a

-3.5.51 ShortName
+3.5.53 ShortName

 The short name used to identify all data granules in a given data collection.
 The short name provides the official reference for all of the contents of a particular data collection.